 If your working directory path does not match the location where you created your

-earth-analytics directory on your computer, then we need to fix it.
-We can set the working directory with
+earth-analytics directory on your computer, then you need to fix it.
+You can set the working directory with

 RStudio interface to set the working directory.